“The unexamined life is not worth living.” ~Socrates

 Wishing, attracting, dabbling, surfing the net, chatting with friends about your resolutions — these things don’t cut it.
 If you want big change, you need to stir up internal anarchy to create a paradigm shift of your entire life.
 It is through these big shifts that we spin ourselves out of the status quo and up to the next level of our inner growth and development.
 It is a scary but thrilling proposition.

-Are you ready for revolution in 2013?
+Are you ready for revolution this year?

 You can start by asking yourself the questions . . .

 - Who do I want to be?

 - What impact do I want to make on the world?

 As you answer these questions, view yourself as a student of change by releasing your emotional attachment to everything in your life for a time.
 Begin again with a blank slate, allowing for the possibility that you may be wrong about many things you believe and feel.
 Only with this release can you foster the kind of internal transformation that compels natural outward reform.

 If you would like to commit to a personal revolution, here are some ways to incite the insurgency . . .

 1. Examine your personal operating system.
 Look at all of your spiritual, political, relationship, and cultural beliefs, as well as your habits, traditions, and lifestyle choices.
 Are they truly your own or adopted unconsciously from parents or peers?
 Begin creating a new personal operating system based on your inner guidance and choices.

 2. Analyze each of your fears.
 Are they truly grounded in reality?
 Is there solid evidence that you have real reason for concern?
 Is there solid evidence to the contrary?